jphall663/GWU_data_mining/01_basic_data_prep/01_basic_data_prep.md

 	end;
 run;

+* using PROC PRINT without the data= option prints the most recent set;
+proc print; run;

 * by group processing;
 * by variables can be used efficiently in most procedures;
 * the data set must be sorted;